As part of National Apprenticeship Week (7 – 11 February), we hear from two colleagues on how apprenticeships are helping build their future careers.

 My advice to anyone thinking about an apprenticeship is… do it!
 It is an amazing experience and there is so much to learn, not only from the course but from those in your cohort.
 It gives you the opportunity to interact with so many different people and see things from different perspectives.

-Keen to continue my apprenticeship journey, I recently started a Digital and Technology Solutions Degree apprenticeship with MK:U. This is one of the programmes our Talent Solutions team offers in partnership with Cranfield and MK:U. I am very excited to embark on this new journey.
+Keen to continue my apprenticeship journey, I recently started a Digital and Technology Solutions Degree apprenticeship and I am very excited to embark on this new journey.

 I work as a Business Development Executive within the Talent Solutions team and have been with the firm for two and a half years.